razie/scripster/README.markdown

 Embeddable interactive scripting pad for scala.
 It is available over telnet, http and swing.
 Read the guide at [http://wiki.coolscala.com/scripster](http://wiki.coolscala.com/scripster).
 Try it online at [http://www.tryscala.com](http://www.tryscala.com) or see [building instructions](Building.markdown).

+Note this project is **not maintained anymore**.
+Scala now supports JSR 223.

 Why?
 ----
 So anyone can interact with a running application, having access to all or some of the application's objects.